piotrcurious/SoC_translator/FB_version.md

    - **Emitter**: Connected to the feedback pin (FB) of the LM2596.

 2. **Base Resistor ([R1]):**
    - Limits the current flowing into the base of the NPN transistor.
-A typical value like 10kΩ ensures proper operation without excessive current.
+A typical value like 1kΩ ensures proper operation without excessive current.

 3. **Feedback Resistor ([R2]):**
-   - Ensures proper biasing of the feedback pin, stabilizing the LM2596’s feedback network.
+   - limits current flowing into feedback pin network.
+100ohm to 330ohm should work .

 4. **Resistor ([R3]):**
    - Used in the car battery voltage divider, not directly related to PWM control.